Racist 'alt-right' movement reeling after string of setbacks

 Christopher Cantwell, a white nationalist who hosts a live-streamed talk show called "Radical Agenda," was jailed on felony charges stemming from a torch-lit march through the University of Virginia's campus on the eve of the rally.
 Cantwell, Spencer and other "Unite the Right" participants are named in a federal lawsuit that blames them for the Charlottesville violence.

-White nationalists rejoiced when President Donald Trump seemed to spread the blame for the violence.
+White nationalists rejoiced when Trump seemed to spread the blame for the violence.
 But infighting quickly eroded the fragile alliance between alt-right factions.

 White nationalist Brad Griffin, who has promoted the alt-right on his website, Occidental Dissent, said the Charlottesville rally became a catalyst for the movement's "implosion."